 The radiator is placed under the screen, but Lenovo smartly diverts the flow of hot air behind the laptop, so the panel never heats up in the same way as on other designs with a similarly positioned exhaust.

 This thermal module is a good match for this mid-powered implementation of the Core P platform, as it allows the CPU to run at temperatures of sub-50 degrees C with daily use and around 70 degrees C with demanding loads, once the power stabilizes.

 The fan spins averagely fast, but is noticeable, at just under 40 dB at head-level on the Extreme Performance profile.
 The system caps the fan at 37 dBA on Intelligent cooling and mostly keeps it idle with daily use.
-For what it’s worth, I haven’t noticed any coil-winning or electronic noises on this sample.
+For what it’s worth, I haven’t noticed any coil-whining or electronic noises on this sample.